macmillanpublishers/blog/about.md

 Macmillan Publishers is a global trade publishing company, owned by Verlagsgruppe Georg von Holtzbrinck, with imprints in the United States, Germany, the United Kingdom, Australia, South Africa, and around the world.
 [Read more about us here](http://us.macmillan.com/about).

-### The Workflows Team
+This blog collects posts from Macmillan's Workflows team, whose continuing mission is to seek out new technologies and new ways to make books (and to boldly go etc. etc.).

-This blog collects posts from Macmillan's Workflows team, who are responsible for looking at the way Macmillan Publishers make books, and finding ways to do it better.
-The blog's contributors are:
+### Contributors

 #### [Nellie McKesson](http://twitter.com/nelliemckesson), Sr. Mgr., Content Workflows